hesspet/Nasreddins-Magic-Card-Identifier/README.md

 * <img src="Images/NMCI_NFC_MODULE_V3_ELECHOUSE_Oberseite.png" alt="Breakout top" width="400"> <img src="Images/NMCI_NFC_MODULE_V3_ELECHOUSE_Unterseite.png" alt="Breakout bottom" width="400">
 * The first prototype on a breadboard: https://youtu.be/oPGHHWMIs64

-## Video

-https://youtu.be/G3h274TyvUc - Example of how it can be demonstrated.
-Construction notes and everything else that came to mind.

 # Roadmap